I'm a Racker

 Since January 6th I working on Rackspace, the Open Cloud Company, so I’m a Racker almost 3 months ago and I’m loving every minute of it.

-Everything stared on November 2013 when a Technical Recruiter contact me and after some long tough interviews, ability tests, paperwork, etc; I have accepted a position as a Linux System Administrator I in the LATAM Team for Rackspace, so, I got to work for one of the most dynamic, fanatic, and fun tech companies in the world!
+Everything stared on November 2013 when a Technical Recruiter contact me and started a proceess with some long tough interviews, ability tests, paperwork, etc; I have accepted a position as a Linux System Administrator I in the LATAM Team for Rackspace, so, I got to work for one of the most dynamic, fanatic, and fun tech companies in the world!

 So, I was very excited, nervous, happy, all together.

-Since I came to The Castle, everything was wonderful, I knew nice, friendly, smart and fanatical people, like @SugarBear, a Rackspace Ambassador of Culture, or Graham Weston, Rackspace’s Chairman and Co-Funder, I knew them at the Rookie Orientation (a.k.a Rookie’O), where I spend time with other Rookies learning about Rackspace history, culture and future plans.
+Since I came to The Castle, everything was wonderful, I have met nice, friendly, smart and fanatical people, like @SugarBear, a Rackspace Ambassador of Culture, or Graham Weston, Rackspace’s Chairman and Co-Funder, I met them at the Rookie Orientation (a.k.a Rookie’O), where I spend time with other Rookies learning about Rackspace history, culture and future plans.

 On the Rookie’O, I was surprised and admired with all the energy that is transmitted between the new Rackers, it was awesome!